-I’ve said this before, but with all the hoopla of the holidays, I figured it bears repeating, or resending, especially with so many of us dreading the spectre of Jan 20th when a (check all adjectives you think appropriate) ___charlatan ___wind-bag ___con-man, ___sleeze-ball ___demagogue ___misogynist ___serial-liar ___racist ___pig ___racist pig ___white-nationalist ___right-wing-hooligan ___all-of-the-above will be assuming the office of the most powerful man in the world.
+I’ve said this before, I figured it bears repeating, or resending, especially with so many of us dreading the state of our nation as a (check all adjectives you think appropriate) ___charlatan ___wind-bag ___con-man, ___sleeze-ball ___demagogue ___misogynist ___serial-liar ___racist ___pig ___racist pig ___white-nationalist ___right-wing-hooligan ___all-of-the-above has assumed the office of the most powerful man in the world.

-So if you’re feeling like you want to crawl into a hole and give up, here’s a good way to start the new year and get your head out of the sand and do something positive for the causes that matter to you, causes for your neighborhood, city, and the arts you care about.
+So if you’re feeling like you want to crawl into a hole and give up, here’s a good way to get your head out of the sand and do something positive for the causes that matter to you, causes for your neighborhood, city, and the arts you care about.

 As many of you already know, Adam Leipzig has devoted his life to supporting creative people and helping everyone achieve their best work.
 Cultural Weekly, the digital magazine he founded and has published for the past five years, is a vigorous proponent of creative freedom.
 It provides an important platform for strong creative people whose voices must be heard.
 They need your support to continue publishing.